Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Equation of States and Homogeneity

 \section{Equation of States and Homogeneity}

 In this section we write the expressions of the thermodynamic quantities such as mass, temperature etc. in terms of the extensive variables $S, \hat{Q}$ and $C$.
 For that, we first express $G$ and $r_+$ in terms of $C$, $S$.
 This can be very easily done using equations (\ref{eq17}) and (\ref{eq18}).
-So, we have, Using these two equations and the rescaled electric charge and potential in equation (\ref{eq19}), we write the mass $M$ in equation (\ref{eq15}) as, With the expression of mass in hand, and with the aid of the first law (\ref{eq20}), we can right away write the Equation of States (EOS) as partial derivatives of $M$ as,
+So, we have, Using these two equations and the rescaled electric charge and potential in equation (\ref{eq19}), we write the mass $M$ in equation (\ref{eq15}) as, With the expression of mass in hand, and with the aid of the first law (\ref{eq20}), we can straight away write the Equation of States (EOS) as,

-Therefore, we have expressed the intensive variables in terms of the extensive variables $S$, $\hat{Q}$ and $C$.
+Therefore, we have expressed the intensive variables as functions of the extensive variables $S$, $\hat{Q}$ and $C$.
 We can observe that, with the rescaling $S\rightarrow \lambda S$, $\hat{Q}\rightarrow \lambda \hat{Q}$ and $C\rightarrow \lambda C$ the mass $M$ in equation (\ref{eq23}) rescales as $M\rightarrow \lambda M$.
-However, $T$,$\hat{\Phi}$ and $\mu$ in equation (\ref{eq24},(\ref{eq25}) and (\ref{eq26}) does not get rescaled the same way proving the first order homogeneity of $M$ and the zeroth homogeneity of $T$,$\hat{\Phi}$ and $\mu$ in $S, \hat{Q}, C$.
-At this point, we may remind that the zeroth order homogeneous functions are, by definition intensive.
-With all these arguments and using the first law (\ref{eq20}) and the corresponding Euler-like relation (\ref{eq21}), the Gibbs-Duhem relation can be written as where $\mathcal{S}=S/C$ and $\hat{\mathcal{Q}}=Q/C$ are homogeneous functions of $S, \hat{Q}$ and $C$ of zeroth order.
-Any standard thermodynamic system should follow the first law of black hole mechanics, the Euler-like relations and the Gibbs-Duhem relation.
+However, $T$,$\hat{\Phi}$ and $\mu$ in equation (\ref{eq24}), (\ref{eq25}) and (\ref{eq26}) does not get rescaled the same way proving the homogeneity of $M$ in the first order and the homogeneity of $T$,$\hat{\Phi}$ and $\mu$ in $S, \hat{Q}, C$ in zeroth order.
+At this point, we may remind ourselves that mathematically, the functions which are homogeneous in the zeroth order are by definition intensive.
+Considering all these arguments and the first law (\ref{eq20}) and it's corresponding Euler-like relation (\ref{eq21}), we can write the Gibbs-Duhem relation as, with $\mathcal{S}=S/C$ and $\hat{\mathcal{Q}}=Q/C$ are homogeneous functions of $S, \hat{Q}$ and $C$ of zeroth order.
+Any standard thermodynamic system has to obey the first law of black hole mechanics, the Euler-like relations and the Gibbs-Duhem relation.
 Moreover, the homogeneity properties of the intensive variables including the internal energy must also be obeyed.
 RPST formalism satisfies all these relations and homogeneity properties which were absent in the previous formalisms of black hole thermodynamics.